hellerve/ptolemy/README.md

 It is quite fascinating how this pushed all of my buttons.
 I was deeply annoyed with almost every character in the story (which is exactly what the author wanted, I suppose).
 I’d love to see it on stage sometime.

+* *Lenz* by **Georg Büchner** (1839)

+Terribly fascinating in both story and backstory.
+The reclam edition I read came bundled with a few resources and a very comprehensive explanation of the history and context of this fragment.
+It is very disjointed, but beautifully written and highly gripping.